ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/get-TS-data/get-TS-data.markdown

 {PANEL: `GetTimeSeriesOperation`}

-Use `GetTimeSeriesOperation` to retrieve data from a single time-series.
+Use `GetTimeSeriesOperation` to retrieve data from a single time series.

-* To retrieve data from multiple time-series, use [GetMultipleTimeSeriesOperation](../../../../../document-extensions/timeseries/client-api/store-operations/get-TS-data/get-multiple-TS-data).
+* To retrieve data from multiple time series, use [GetMultipleTimeSeriesOperation](../../../../../document-extensions/timeseries/client-api/store-operations/get-TS-data/get-multiple-TS-data).

 {PANEL/}